Tillia massacres: Displacement and Women's Responses

-International Rescue Committee and UNICEF described these efforts as important approach to resilience and nonviolent community recovery.
+International Rescue Committee and UNICEF described these basic survival organizing efforts as important approach to resilience and nonviolent community recovery.
 By emphasizing cooperation over revenge, these women helped to prevent retaliatory violence and a constructive dialogue with other communities despite the trauma of the attacks.
 Analysts argue that these initiatives show how nonviolent organizing can emerge even in the middle of widespread insecurity, to help social reconstruction in Niger’s regions.